azugfr/functions-customer-reviews/doc/01 - Portal/Azure Functions HOL (C#).md

 Functions have been the basic building blocks of software since the first lines of code were written and the need for code organization and reuse became a necessity.
 Azure Functions expand on these concepts by allowing developers to create "serverless", event-driven functions that run in the cloud and can be shared across a wide variety of services and systems, uniformly managed, and easily scaled based on demand.
 In addition, Azure Functions can be written in a variety of languages, including C#, JavaScript, Python, Bash, and PowerShell, and they're perfect for building apps and nanoservices that employ a compute-on-demand model.

 In this lab, you will create an Azure Function that monitors a blob container in Azure Storage for new images, and then performs automated analysis of the images using the Microsoft Cognitive Services [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api).
-Specifically, The Azure Function will analyze each image that is uploaded to the container for adult or racy content and create a copy of the image in another container.
-Images that contain adult or racy content will be copied to one container, and images that do not contain adult or racy content will be copied to another.
-In addition, the scores returned by the Computer Vision API will be stored in blob metadata.
+Specifically, The Azure Function will analyze each image that is uploaded to the container for cats content and create a copy of the image in another container.
+Images that contain cat content will be copied to one container.

 <a name="Objectives"></a>
 ### Objectives ###